 At this point, you're not a registered voter yet.
 Your application will undergo approval by the Election Registration Board (ERB) during its scheduled quarterly hearing.
 After the ERB hearing, your information will be recorded in the book of voters of your district, city, or municipality.
 Only then can you be considered a registered voter.

-As of this writing, the COMELEC is not yet implementing an online registration system for the May 2022 elections.
-However, you can accomplish voter’s registration forms online via COMELEC iRehistro.
+As of this writing, the COMELEC is not yet implementing a full online registration system for the elections.
+The poll body requires voters to register personally at the Office of the Election Officer.